nanogiants/nanogiants-docs/docs/secrets-and-passwords.md

 ### 3.4 Important Considerations

 - **Rate Limits and Quotas:**
   Be mindful of [Rate Limits and Quotas](https://developer.1password.com/docs/service-accounts/rate-limits) to ensure proper usage and prevent potential service disruptions.
 Regularly monitor and adjust workflows to comply with service provider guidelines.
+Tip: A stored `.env` file can be accessed with 1 single request, so all variables in there only contribute as one request to the rate limit.
 - **Shared Vault Restriction:**
   Service Accounts cannot be granted access to the default Shared vault.
 This restriction ensures a clear separation of access privileges and maintains a higher level of security.
 - **Data Access:**
-  We recommend that Service Accounts are permitted to read data from vaults but are restricted from making write operations.
-This precaution mitigates the risks associated with automated creation and storage of sensitive information.
+  We currently require that all Service Accounts may only read data from vaults and are restricted from making write operations.
+This precaution mitigates the risks associated with the automated creation and storage of sensitive information.

 Implementing Service Accounts in your projects not only enhances security but also contributes to the efficiency and reliability of automated processes.
 By following the outlined guidelines, you ensure a robust and secure foundation for managing secrets and passwords within your projects.